arshmakker/juro-docs/docs/api/mcp-tools.md

 # MCP Tools

-Learn how to use Juro's Model Context Protocol (MCP) tools for AI-powered compliance analysis.
+Learn how to use Juro's Model Context Protocol (MCP) tools for AI-powered compliance analysis and GitHub Actions integration.

 ## Overview

-Juro provides a comprehensive set of MCP tools that allow AI assistants to interact with your codebase and perform compliance analysis.
-These tools enable natural language queries about your code's compliance status.
+Juro v2.0.0 provides a comprehensive set of MCP tools that allow AI assistants to interact with your codebase, perform compliance analysis, and manage GitHub Actions workflows.
+These tools enable natural language queries about your code's compliance status and automated CI/CD integration.

 ## Available Tools

+### Compliance Scanning Tools

 ### `scan_codebase`